lephong/wnel/README.md

-wnel: A weakly supervised learning approach for entity linking
+wnel: A weakly supervised learning approach to entity linking
 ========

 A Python implementation of the approach proposed in

 [1] Phong Le and Ivan Titov (2019).
 [Boosting Entity Linking Performance by Leveraging Unlabeled Documents](https://arxiv.org/pdf/1906.01250.pdf).
+ACL 2019.

 Written and maintained by Phong Le (lephong.xyz [at] gmail.com)